 I was so touched by all of this.
 I cried there on the beach, observing love, and humanity.

 If I were a kid right now, I would want to grow up in the US.
 There is no other country that I know that knows how to deal with kids.
-Of course, you can have a terrible experience here, but you can have an experience that is so ahead of anyone else.
+Of course, you can have a terrible experience here, but you can have an experience that is so much ahead of many other places.
 And I want to focus on this.
 Not on the problems, but the best parts.

-If I’m a special kid - I want to grow up in the US.
+If I were special kid now, I would want to be in the US.
 America is the most inclusive and advanced country in that regard.
 You would be fully integrated into society.
 It tears me up when I see not only infrastructure, but groups of teenagers getting food together.
 And when special kids are fully-integrated, laughing, making jokes etc.

 But it's not only about special kids.
 In the US, there are lots of people who know how to interact with kids.
 I cry when I observe even the simplest situations, because those are the things that I never had myself.